-Microsoft SharePoint is still on demand for small and large companies who seek for a tool that can manage and store documents.
+Microsoft SharePoint is always in great demand by small and large companies that seek for a tool that can manage and store documents.
 SharePoint has been developed since 2000 from on-premise versions to the online version, which is the SharePoint Online.
 You can enjoy SharePoint when you acquire its licenses, but it depends on which version you want to maximize and grow your business with.

 SharePoint Online is licensed on a per-user bases, while SharePoint on-premises are licensed using a server or client access license (CAL) model.
 You can get SharePoint Online by subscribing to a standalone plan or any of the Office 365 plans.
 For on-premises, there are two types of CAL models that you have to acquire: SharePoint Standard CAL and SharePoint Enterprise CAL.

 The SharePoint Standard CAL provides main capabilities of the intranet, and these capabilities are the sites for all business websites, communities for collaboration, content, and search.

 The SharePoint Enterprise CAL provides more than just sites, communities, content, and search.
 It allows users to maximize solutions like InfoPath Services, Power View, PerformancePoint Services, Excel Services, and more.

 Companies can buy SharePoint Online through Office 365 subscription.
 SharePoint Online pricing is offered as among the services included in the Office 365 Business Premium which costs $12.50 per user.
 The web-based collaboration tool is also offered in Office 365 Business Essentials which costs $5.00 per user per.
 Both plans are annual commitment, which requires a user to sign up for a one-year subscription and pay month to month or the entire year at the time the user signed up.